-The Steller Jay with its deep blue and black plumage and shaggy crest, is a stunning and attractive, but very noisy.
+The Steller Jay with its deep blue and black plumage and shaggy crest is a stunning and attractive, but very noisy.
 Its front part is black and its rear is deep blue.

 The dark shade of the front part of its body extends down its back and down its breast and its wings have a faint dark stripe.
 One distinguishing trait of the Steller Jay is the vertical blue eyebrows present above each eye of the adult bird.
 The male and female jays look alike.

 Typically, the female lays up to 5 eggs which she incubates for up to 18 days.
 Feeding the young is the responsibility of both the male and the female.
 After 16 days, these young birds leave the nest to find their own food.
-They begin making short flights as fledgling but after 30 days, they are capable of sustained flights.
+They begin taking short flights as a fledgling but after 30 days, they are capable of sustained flights.
 In spite of this, however, the adult birds continue to provide food for the fledglings for about another month.

 Steller Jays form monogamous pair bonds that last for a long time.
 Once mated, the pair always move around their territory together.
 They help one another build their nest and while the female is incubating the male bird guards the nest and his partner.
 Once the eggs are hatched, both the male and female provide the young birds with food.
 The male bird guides his offspring as they learn how to fly.

 Their diet is made up of seeds, nuts, berries, fruits, bird eggs, nestlings, invertebrates, suet, small rodents, reptiles, and carrion.
 Steller jays also eat any leftovers or scraps that humans throw their way.